google/applied-machine-learning-intensive/acs/ac1/_sources/projects/module_c.rst

 Project Description
 -------------------

-In this project, you will:

--   Manipulate data from a SQL database
--   Visualize attributes of the dataset in sheets
--   Run a linear regression on variables in the dataset
--   Write a report summarizing your findings
+In this project, you will extract data from a SQL database, run a linear regression to find whether a correlation exists, then write a report summarizing your findings.

 Here are the steps you’ll need to complete. **Under each step are sub-bullets detailing questions you need to answer in your report.**